 Modulus of Resilience

-Now, can you sense what the modulus of resilience is?
-In the language of the book, it is the maximum quantity of energy that can be imbibed per unit volume without creating any permanent deformation is called Modulus of Resilience.
+In the elastic limit, the maximum amount of energy that can be absorbed by a material per unit volume without creating any permanent deformation is called Modulus of Resilience.

 In other words, if you provide force in a body, the quantity of absorbed energy within a certain limit is known as modulus of resilience.
 Lastly, the limit is the elasticity limit and It is normally denoted as ‘μ’.
 Sometimes we denote this as ‘Ur’ too.